treeific/3D_Printer/bed-fan/testing/README.md

 [:arrow_left: Back to Table of Contents](/README.md)

+The purpose of these tests is to find the ideal bed fans setup on the enderwire.
+Bed fans are intended to increase chamber temperature to allow thermal sensitive materials to print easier.
+AKA prevent ABS warping.

 ### SW bed fans test setup
 All these tests were only performed once.
 No averages taken.